piedrro/napari-molseeq/README.md

 ## License

-Distributed under the terms of the [MIT] license, "napari-PixSeq" is free and open source software
+Distributed under the terms of the [MIT] license, "napari-molseeq" is free and open source software

 ## Issues